ECB's Knot 'not uncomfortable' with terminal rate market expectations

-DUBLIN, April 20 (Reuters) - European Central Bank policymaker Klaas Knot said he is "not uncomfortable" with current market expectations which envisage interest rates rising to around 3.85% from 3% currently, the Dutch central banker told the Irish Times in an interview.
+DUBLIN, April 20 (Reuters) - European Central Bank (ECB) policymaker Klaas Knot is "not uncomfortable" with current market expectations which envisage interest rates rising to around 3.85% from 3% currently, the Dutch central banker told the Irish Times in an interview.

+The ECB is expected to raise rates for a seventh straight meeting on May 4 in a bid to bring down stubbornly high euro zone inflation, with policymakers converging on a 25-basis-point hike, even if a larger move is not yet off the table, sources with direct knowledge of the discussion have told Reuters.

 "We are now in what I would call mildly restrictive territory with policy rates, but inflation is not mild.
 Inflation is still much too high," the newspaper on Thursday quoted him as saying.